-These Healthy Salmon Recipes make it easy to prepare protein-rich, flavorful dinners packed with omegas and other good for you nutrients!
-From pineapple teriyaki salmon burgers to garlic butter baked salmon fillet, there’s something here for any occasion and cooking style!
+These healthy salmon recipes make it easy to prepare protein-rich, flavorful dinners packed with omegas and other good for you nutrients!
+From pineapple teriyaki salmon burgers to garlic butter baked salmon fillet, there’s something here for any occasion and cooking style.

 Are you trying to eat healthier?
 I think it’s safe to say that a lot of us are actively trying to make good choices about the foods we eat on a weekly basis – which is awesome!
-Eating well is an important part of keeping your energy levels high, your body functioning well, and even boosting your mental health.

 Why Is Salmon So Healthy?

 You may have heard that salmon is super good for you, but if you haven’t really looked into the actual health benefits of this beloved protein option, get ready!
 According to Healthline, it truly is a bounty of goodies that will nourish and fortify your body.
 Let’s take a look at just a few of the benefits of eating salmon: